jtauber/dcpu16py/README.md

 * `--speed` outputs the speed the emulator is running at in kHz
 * `--term TERM` specifies a terminal to use for text output (`null`, `debug`, `curses`, `pygame` or `qt`)

-I plan to work on an implementation of Forth on the DCPU-16 soon.
-Colour terminals and keyboard support are also planned.
+I plan to work on an implementation of Forth on the DCPU-16 soon as well as a basic operating system.

 ## Examples